carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 > - ~3 ways that difficulty could be resolved or pre-empted
 > - Any questions that you have*
 >
-> *Questions that can't be answered during the workshop may be directed to our support team by emailing team@carpentries.org.
+> *Questions that cannot be answered during the workshop may be directed to our support team by emailing team@carpentries.org.
 >
 > - Group 2 completes Activity 1
 >